 Thurgood Marshall Center Trust, Inc. Marks 70th Anniversary of Brown v.
-Board Decision
+Board Decision with an Innovative Series of Events and Displays

-It’s been a banner year for the officers, board of directors and staff of the Thurgood Marshall Center Trust (TMCT or the Center), Inc., as the Washington, D.C.-based, nonprofit organization hosted several entertaining and intellectually charged programs in celebration of the 70th anniversary of the historic Brown v.
+It’s been a banner year for the officers, board of directors, and staff of the Thurgood Marshall Center Trust (TMCT or the Center), Inc., as the Washington, D.C.-based nonprofit organization hosted several entertaining and intellectually charged programs in celebration of the 70th anniversary of the historic Brown v.
 Board of Education Decision and to honor the contributions of Associate Justice Thurgood Marshall.

 TMCT Brown v.
 Board 70th Anniversary Celebrations